gilliorem/philosophers/README.md

 The simpliest form would be that *some* of the philosophers wait before taking the forks, or (better), depending on where you are sitting around the table, you will have to pick the same fork first...

+### THAT'S IT ?
+And yes, there you have it, that's the whole simulation...

 ### PROGRAM FLOW
 1. Initialization and parsing